 GCFSI's Frugal Innovation Practicum (FIP) is an experiential, service-learning opportunity for students in diverse disciplines at MSU and the Lilongwe University of Agriculture and Natural Resources (LUANAR) in Malawi, Africa.
 Through action research at urban food markets and collaborative activities with food retailers, students in the Frugal Innovation Practicum learn about challenges associated with food security, urban food systems, and food-based livelihoods.
-At the same, the students are provided with a forum to think critically and act creatively to find solutions.
+At the same time, the students are provided with a forum to think critically and act creatively to find solutions.

 Led by Dr. Stephanie White, the two-month practicum involves online and in-person instruction, local outings, and two weeks of hands-on fieldwork in Lilongwe's urban food markets.
 While in Malawi, MSU and LUANAR students work in teams, drawing on and applying their diverse disciplinary perspectives and skill sets to develop research plans, carry them out, and, ultimately, present their findings and recommendations to municipal decision-makers and LUANAR faculty members.
 In particular, students are tasked with understanding the food system as an 'innovation system,' and with identifying issues that block innovation, limit profits, and undermine food security.
 Through a systems approach that stresses the integrated dimensions of food exchange and provisioning, students identify areas that have the potential to be improved through low-cost solutions, such as strengthening the lines of communication between market vendors and the city council that develops and administers market policies.